terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 ## Install NodeJS

 By default Node JS is invoked to compile our ng2 source everytime the server is booted.
 In order to get this working you will need to install Node JS, refer to their official documentation.
 Additionally, the npm executable is invoked directly from Eclipse, which means it must be on the classpath of Eclipse's execution environment.
-Personally I have had issues with this when booting Eclipse from the Ubuntu quickstart launcher.
-If you run into this issue, try launching Eclipse directly from the file explorer.

 ## Run The Build Tools